Trip Summary and Itinerary Map

 Travellers must be prepared for below-freezing temperatures and slippery surfaces.

-Some images kindly provided by Alexander de Vries
+Some images have been kindly provided by Alexander de Vries.

 - Hotel accommodation, as per the program